csxeba/trickster/Readme.md

 Rollout is the concept of combining an agent with an environment.
 There are two types of rollouts in *Trickster*:
 - **Trajectory**: a complete trajectory from start to the 'done' flag.
-It can be used for testing an agent or for Monte Carlo learning.
+It can be used for testing an agent or for *Monte Carlo* learning.
-- **Rolling**: this type of rollout is for ie. Time-Difference and bootstrap learning.
+- **Rolling**: this type of rollout is for ie. *Time Difference* and bootstrap learning.
 A fixed number of steps are executed in the environment.
-The environment is reset whenever a 'done' flag is received.
+The environment is reset whenever a *done* flag is received.

 Both **Trajectory** and **Rolling** are available in a multi-environment configuration for parallel execution of environment instances.
 These classes are called:
 - **MultiTrajectory**: Trivially parallelizable, yet I didn't have time to parallelize it as of today...
 - **MultiRolling**: Roll the agent in several environments.

-Rollout types expect the following constructor arguments:
+*Rollout* types expect the following constructor arguments:

-- *agent*: an object of one of the Agent subclasses.
+- **agent**: an object of one of the *Agent* subclasses.
-- *env*: in non-multi classes.
-An object, presenting the Gym Environment interface
+- **env**: in non-multi classes.
+An object, presenting the *Gym Environment* interface
-- *envs*: in multi classes.
+- **envs**: in multi classes.
 A list of environments, which can't have the same object ID.
-- *config*: in non-multi classes.
-An instance of RolloutConfig.
+- **config**: in non-multi classes.
+An instance of *RolloutConfig*.
 Optional, see defaults below.
-- *rollout_configs*: in multi classes.
-Either an instance of RolloutConfig or one for every env passed.
+- **rollout_configs**: in multi classes.
+Either an instance of *RolloutConfig* or one for every env passed.

 *Trajectory* type rollouts present the following public methods:
 - **rollout(verbose, push_experience)**: sample a complete trajectory.
 Optionally save the experience.